-Podcast interview with Guillaume Chaslot.
-Produced by the Center for Humane Technology.
+Podcast episode with Guillaume Chaslot, former software engineer at YouTube.
+From the series Your Undivided Attention produced by the Center for Humane Technology.
 Runtime 55 minutes.

 This episode’s guest, AI expert Guillaume Chaslot, helped write YouTube’s recommendation engine and explains how those priorities spin up outrage, conspiracy theories and extremism.
 After leaving YouTube, Guillaume’s mission became shedding light on those hidden patterns on his website, AlgoTransparency.org, which tracks and publicizes YouTube recommendations for controversial content channels.
 Through his work, he encourages YouTube to take responsibility for the videos it promotes and aims to give viewers more control.